OECD Global Parliamentary Network Plenary Meeting 2025

 Special session on Accession

+This session is open only to MPs from OECD Accession countries.
 This session will brief the MPs on OECD accession processes and the role for parliaments.
 It will also provide an opportunity for peer-learning amongst legislators from both Accession countries and recent members of the OECD, where they will be able to exchange on experiences, lessons, and approaches.

 09:30 - 10:30